-- An assessment of the level of compliance with CIPFA guidance, and the role and remit of the Cabinet and senior officer support groups to ensure they are operating as intended and following good practice. - An audit to seek assurance that member authorities identify community benefits in business cases and include such clauses in their contracts, and that both member authorities and the PMO are effectively monitoring and measuring the realisation of community benefits. - Further to the work undertaken in 2019/20, a review to gain assurance for the remaining member authorities that claims submitted for infrastructure project costs contain only actual and eligible expenditure, in compliance with Business Cases and conditions of grant - work ongoing at the time of writing. - The implementation of recommended actions arising from previous audit work.
+- An assessment of the level of compliance with CIPFA guidance, and the role and remit of the Cabinet and senior officer support groups to ensure they are operating as intended and following good practice. - An audit to seek assurance that member authorities identify community benefits in business cases and include such clauses in their contracts, and that both member authorities and the PMO are effectively monitoring and measuring the realisation of community benefits. - Further to the work undertaken in 2019/20, a review to gain assurance for the remaining member authorities that claims submitted for infrastructure project costs contain only actual and eligible expenditure, in compliance with Business Cases and conditions of grant. - The implementation of recommended actions arising from previous audit work.